nnnc-org/Update-ADFSLECert/README.md

 ```

 #### Request initial certificate
 The script is designed to handle the renewals automatically, so you need to request the initial certificate manually.
-In PowerShell Core:
+In PowerShell:

 ```powershell
 New-PACertificate -Domain sts.example.com -AcceptTOS -Contact me@example.com -DnsPlugin Cloudflare -PluginArgs @{CFAuthEmail="me@example.com";CFAuthKey='xxx'}